 Basilica: western front

 Goethe was accompanied by Cristoph Heinrich Kniep, a landscape painter he had hired to make drawings of the monuments he visited.
 Had he made photographs himself he would have been stunned by noting that the front of the Basilica had an odd number of columns (nine), something which is very rare to find in an ancient temple, because it makes the entering or leaving the building by a procession less solemn.
-The other two temples have fronts of six columns, similar to most ancient temples e.g. the Temple to Apollo at Corinth (only three are left - it opens in another window); the fronts of the Parthenon and of the Pantheon have eight columns and that of the Temple to Apollo at Didyma had ten columns.
+The other two temples have fronts of six columns, similar to most ancient temples e.g. the Temple to Apollo in Corinth (only three are left); the fronts of the Parthenon and of the Pantheon have eight columns and that of the Temple to Apollo in Didyma had ten columns.

 In the XVIIIth century the building was believed to have housed tribunals or other public offices so it was called the Basilica.
 Archaeologists eventually found out that it was a Temple to Hera (Juno).
 It is the oldest of the three temples and this may explain why some of its features, i.e. the pronounced column entasis and the odd number of front columns, were corrected in the other two temples.